And welcome back to the fastest three hours in media.

 You know, everything's proportionate.

-Well, I was doing was trying to prove the point the caller made by, and I'm sure this representation, by the way, was factual.
+But all I was doing was trying to prove the point the caller made by, and I'm sure this representation, by the way, was factual.

-I'm sure it was a factually accurate representation of the Danish population's attitude to being part of the coalition Afghanistan.
+I'm sure it was a factually accurate representation of the Danish population's attitude to being part of the coalition in Afghanistan.

-And I just was thinking one sneak attack by the Taliban and eight soldiers die, and they pull out.
+And I just was thinking, one sneak attack by the Taliban and eight soldiers die, and they pull out.

 That's not what we signed up for.

-We didn't bargain for anything, eight soldiers.
+We didn't bargain for any of the eight soldiers.

-Meaning they haven't had to pay for their defense, really, since World War II.
+Meaning they haven't had to pay for their defense really since World War II.

 They haven't had to commit to it.